Configuration Reference

 Source labels in

-cc-deck domains listreflect the resolution:builtin,user(override or new), orextended(extends builtin).
+cc-deck config domains listreflect the resolution:builtin,user(override or new), orextended(extends builtin).